 For 90 percent of all ARFF response incidents, additional companies will arrive at 30-second intervals to satisfy required firefighting agent requirements based on NFPA standards for the various aircraft sizes and categories.
-The ERF shall be capable of:

-providing incident command; appointing a site safety officer; and conducting rescue operations and fire suppression in accordance with department policies and directives.
+The ERF shall be capable of: providing incident command; appointing a site safety officer; and conducting rescue operations and fire suppression in accordance with department policies and directives.

-RAFM F&ES baseline statements reflect actual performance during 2015 to 2019.
+RAFM F&ES baseline statements reflect actual performance during 2016 to 2020.
 RAFM F&ES does not rely on the use of automatic aid or mutual aid from neighboring F&ES departments to provide its effective response force complement of personnel.
 RAFM F&ES actual baseline service level performance is as follows:

-For 90 percent of all ARFF response incidents, the total response time for the arrival of the first-due unit, staffed with 3 firefighters, is 5 minutes and 57 seconds for unannounced airfield emergencies.
+For 90 percent of all ARFF response incidents, the total response time for the arrival of the first-due unit, staffed with 3 firefighters, is 6 minutes and 02 seconds for unannounced airfield emergencies.
 The first-due unit is capable of: assessing the situation; requesting additional resources; controlling the hazards; and if possible, beginning basic life support of victims and hazard mitigation.

-RAFM F&ES has consistently met the requirements to have additional companies arrive at 30-second intervals during emergencies, regular inspections and training simulations during the period of 2015-2019.
+RAFM F&ES has consistently met the requirements to have additional companies arrive at 30-second intervals during emergencies, regular inspections and training simulations during the period of 2016-2020.

-(All Risk Level s) Unannounced ARFF - 90th Percentile Times - Baseline Performance 2015- 2019 2019 2018 2017 2016 2015 Alarm Handling Pick-up to Dispatch Urban 00:57 01:00 00:51 00:40 00:57 00:52 Turnout Time Turnout Time 1st Unit Urban 00:56 00:48 00:55 00:24 01:00 00:37 Travel Time Travel Time 1st Unit Distribution Urban 04:47 04:51 02:59 04:53 03:36 04:43 Total Response Total Response Time 1st Unit Urban 05:57 06:18 05:28 05:57 04:40 05:57 Time on Scene Distribution n=44 n=10 n=11 n=3 n=13 n=7
+(All Risk Level s) Unannounced ARFF - 90th Percentile Times - Baseline Performance 2016- 2020 2020 2019 2018 2017 2016 Alarm Handling Pick-up to Dispatch Urban 00:59 01:07 01:00 00:51 00:40 00:57 Turnout Time Turnout Time 1st Unit Urban 00:59 01:00 00:48 00:55 00:24 01:00 Travel Time Travel Time 1st Unit Distribution Urban 04:45 04:33 04:51 02:59 04:53 03:36 Total Total Response 06:02 06:09 06:18 05:28 05:57 04:40 Response Time Time 1st Unit on Scene Distribution Urban n=61 n=24 n=10 n=11 n=3 n=13